 In researching on the Internet I discovered another possible reason for the space and size efficiency of European motor homes.
 Apparently in Europe on a regular automobile license you can only drive a vehicle weighing up to 3500 kg.
 Anything over that and you need a special license.
 So there is a consumer incentive to offer full-featured motorhomes under that weight.
 Unfortunately in the US there isn’t that incentive.

-Next Post: In my next post I’ll review what I’ve found as the Best compact US/Canadian-made Class C MotorHomes – see article.
+Next Post: Coming Close – but not close enough Best compact US/Canadian-made Class C MotorHomes – see article.

 Best Class B Motorhomes – these come close to providing Rialta conveniences on a small footprint, but is it enough space for living comfort?

 2021 Update: US Manufacturers are getting closer to adopting European standards.
 See the Coachman Cross Trek in our 2020-21 Review of Best Compact Class C Motorhomes